Noorbakht/50.039_Small_Project/Readme.md

 To re-train the whole model from scratch for the two stacked binary classifiers, clone this repository and run all the cells in the binary_small_project_dataset_dataloader.ipynb file.

 ## Recreate exact trained model

+To reload exact trained model, go into the binary_small_project_dataset_dataloader.ipynb file and run either the `normalvsinfected(PATH)` or the `covidvsinfected(PATH)` function with the specific model name as mentioned above for a classification between Normal vs Infected labels and Infected COVID vs Non-infected COVID labels respectively.